Phone-GWP-group

 Identifying packaging materials to aid recycling

 An understanding of recycling codes can be hugely beneficial.
-This is particularly true if you are responsible for your business’ packaging, the sustainability of your organisation, or are a consumer struggling to recycle packaging.
+This is particularly true if you are responsible for your business’s packaging, the sustainability of your organisation, or are a consumer struggling to recycle packaging.

 Recycling codes identify the material from which an item is made.
 Despite common perception, the codes do not indicate whether an item is recyclable.
-Materials with specific recycling codes include paper, glass, metals and composites.
+Materials with specific recycling codes include paper, glass, metals, and composites.
 Codes are displayed in a triangular chasing arrows logo, with a number and accompanying letters.

 Contents